Krystian19/cactus-app/README.md

     - Running @ http://localhost:5050

 ## Todos
++ - [ ] Setup Multi-language support for categories
+    + - [ ] Setup Multi-language display for categories
+        + - [ ] Setup Multi-language search for categories
 + - [x] Experiment with a new library for the video player (it appears to have a better compatibility for hls) https://www.npmjs.com/package/react-player
 + - [x] Setup the EpisodeSeen query method to be called by the client when an episode is seen
     + - [x] Setup the EpisodeSeen query and setup the ability to order episodes by the amount times it's been seen